tgstation/rust-g/README.md

 * hash: Faster replacement for `md5`, support for SHA-1, SHA-256, and SHA-512.
 Requires OpenSSL on Linux.
 * url: Faster replacements for `url_encode` and `url_decode`.
 * unzip: Function to download a .zip from a URL and unzip it to a directory.
+* worleynoise: Function that generates a type of nice looking cellular noise, more expensive than cellularnoise

 ## Installing